noudess/docs-main/eqtime.cfg.md

-This file is used to establish the current World date and time.
-It is a text file located in your \eqemu root folder.
+This file is used to establish the current World date and time and synchronize your conditions, spawn timers, etc. It is a text file located in your \eqemu root folder.

 ***

 File contents:

 `
-    1000
+    1000\n
     20
     1
     0